Jackson202-svg/Reeadme.md/README.md

-# 👋 Hi, I'm Jackson!
+# 🚀 Welcome to Jackson's Workspace

-This is my project dashboard where I track my tools, gaming experiments, and creative projects.
+A passionate developer focused on web tools, gaming projects, and music.

 ---